spences10/sveltekit-mdsvex-starter-blog/copy/about.md

 Tailwind CSS and DaisyUI.

 Put your Markdown docs in the `/posts` directory.
-The route for the post is determined from the containing folder or the file name.
+The route for the post is determined from the containing folder.

 So this file structure: